ankush850/Python_project-/README.md

 - **Recommendation System** – A simple recommendation system to suggest movies/games based on user preferences.
 - **Chatbot** – A basic chatbot built in Python.
 - **Tic-Tac-Toe** – A classic Tic-Tac-Toe game implemented in Python.
+- **Face recognition**   -  simplifies detecting and identifying faces in images

 ## Purpose
 This repository is mainly for: